-Early help support and assessment (emerging needs)
+Early help support and assessment (Emerging needs)

 Where a child is likely to require co-ordinated support from a range of early help services, or where there are concerns for a child's well-being or a child's needs are not clear, not known or not being met, the designated safeguarding lead or their deputy will support the completion of an early help assessment (EHA) and if needed, co-ordinate a team around the family (TAF).
+We understand that the completion of an EHA may be daunting for some families which is why our school's Welfare Officer, will support parents/carers and the child(ren) through the whole process.
+We recognise that each child and family member is an individual and that each family is unique in its make-up and reaching decisions about levels of need and the best intervention requires curious discussion, reflection and professional judgement.

-Whenever a child and their family are supported via an early help assessment, St Chad's CofE Nursery & Infant School will keep this under constant review and should the child's situation appear not to be improving or getting worse, consideration will be given to a referral to local authority children's services.
+Whenever a child and their family are supported via an early help assessment, the school will keep this under constant review and should the child's situation appear not to be improving or getting worse, consideration will be given to a referral to local authority children's services.